antarctica/ops-data-store/README.md

 Complete schemas for managed datasets are defined in [`dataset-schemas.sql`](resources/data/dataset-schemas.sql).

-See the relevant sub-section for adding to, amending or removing from these schemas.
+See the relevant subsection for adding to, amending or removing from these schemas.

 ### Managed dataset identifiers